loutus12/100-days-of-code/log.md

 **Thoughts**: It was hard to motivate myself to do it today but it was for only thirty minutes today.
 I have no desk so my back hurts from working on my bed.
 I have an idea for an app, but I don't have the skills for it.
 I still think this is not for me but this challenge is encouraging me to keep trying.
 I watched a video that good developers are those who are passionate about coding and those who are only looking for money are not very good.

+### Day 4: January 4, 2022 Tuesday

+**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

+**Thoughts**: I was getting bored at times but it was cool to learn about animation.
+Atleast I did it, and at the end of this challenge I will learn if this is for me.

 ### Day 5: January 5, 2022 Wednesday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.